 Where to Swim in a Rapid – River Exits

 The quicker you can get out of the river the better.
 The best exit from a rapid is the closest one.
-Common exits include: your raft, another raft, shore, an eddy, a rock in the middle of the river.
+Common exits from the river include: your raft, another raft, shore, an eddy, a rock in the middle of the river.
 Swim on your stomach when people are pointing you in a direction using hand signals or to avoid a strainer.

 Swimming Back to Your Raft